KarolinaMot/HLSL-and-ue5-blog/_site/index.md

 ## The custom node

-The simplest and quickest way of creating shaders with HLSL is by using the custom node in the material graph.
+The easiest and fastest way to create shaders with HLSL in UE5 is by using the custom node in the material graph.

-Let’s create a very simple edge detection shader using the scene depth buffer.
-If you have never used a Sobel matrix for this, and you’d like to know how it works, I welcome you to watch [this video](https://www.youtube.com/watch?v=PXLgkxRizPI&t=1158s), which explains it.
+Let’s create a simple edge detection shader using the scene depth buffer.
+If you’re unfamiliar with using a Sobel matrix for this purpose, I recommend watching [this video](https://www.youtube.com/watch?v=PXLgkxRizPI&t=1158s), which explains the basics.

-First, we start by writing the shader code.
-This can be done directly in the node’s HLSL input.
+First, we’ll write the shader code directly in the node’s HLSL input:

 ```c++
 float2 pixelSize = LineThickness / ScreenSize;